leestott/Building-Microsoft-Custom-Vision-AI-Model-and-Apps/README.md

 For a demo see [CustomVision-Tensorflow-CSharp-Master](/CustomVision-TensorFlow-CSharp-master/Readme.md)

-# Task 5.
-Putting this all together
+# Putting this all together

 Create a Custom Vision classifer in 30 seconds starting from nothing.
 Using both of these CLI's together, you can quickly experiment with Custom Vision for anything.
 Here, in this demo, the goal is to create a Custom Vision Model that can determine images of cucumbers from courgettes.
 I start from scratch, first downloading images from Bing using the Bing API of courgettes and then cucumbers.
 These are stored in local folders, using the search term as the folder name (comma separated - which can be tweaked after if required).
 Then, a Custom Vision model is created named "CucumberOrCourgette", and the parent folder of all the images is provided.
 Within the Custom Vision model, labels are created for each search term that was used (cucumber, courgette, green, vegetable).
 As each folder of images is uploaded, the appropriate tags are added to each image.
 The Custom Vision model is then trained and the default iteration is set.
 Finally, the model is tested by providing an unseen image to classify.